bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 However, one potential countermeasure, not directly against probing, but against just unwanted activity in general that has also been discussed, are think, I mean, there are multiple proposals that are often discussed in the context of anti-jamming countermeasures.
 But if we make a point that jams and probes are just two subtypes of the type of unwanted traffic on the Lightning Network, we can say that anti-jamming countermeasures may mitigate probing to some extent as well.
 And I'm talking about things like upfront payments or things like some kind of reputation-ish systems, which is a dangerous path, I agree, but whatever we think of that, it may merge organically, and maybe we should think about that and how to make it less bad than it would be otherwise.
-Just, I mean, this long we are saying that a future that I want to avoid for Lightning would be that everything is K by seed, everything is like...
+This long we are saying that a future that I want to avoid for Lightning would be that everything is KYC, everything is like...
 To open a channel to a large node, you have to prove who you are.
 And the nodes have a very valid justification for that.
 They would say, okay, if you don't, if you don't denonymize yourself up front, then you could attack us, or you can forward some probes or jams or whatever malicious traffic through your node.